Skip to main content

 1. How to use TILclimate Educator Guides (Download)

-2. Teacher pages (Download)
+3. Teacher pages (Download)

 • Includes materials, discussion questions, background resources, and adaptation suggestions for science, social science, and ELA teachers

-3. Student pages (Download)
+4. Student pages (Download)

-• Carbon capture hands-on model
+• Hands-on: Carbon capture model

-• Graphing carbon dioxide (Mauna Loa data)
+• Graphing: Carbon dioxide (Mauna Loa data)

-• Solutions to climate change
+• Read & Discuss: Solutions to climate change

 Listen to the episode